-1. Meeting with each agency to confirm accuracy and completeness of information presented in the water supply portfolios, fill data gaps, and identify vulnerabilities and opportunities.
-These agency interviews took place in December 2016 and January 2017.

-2. Updating water budget and vulnerability analysis in each agency's water supply portfolio using the information learned during the agency interviews.
-A summary of potential vulnerabilities is presented in Section 3 below.
+- 3. Meeting with each agency to confirm accuracy and completeness of information presented in the water supply portfolios, fill data gaps, and identify vulnerabilities and opportunities.
+These agency interviews took place in December 2016 and January 2017. - 4.
+Updating water budget and vulnerability analysis in each agency's water supply portfolio using the information learned during the agency interviews.
+A summary of potential vulnerabilities is presented in Section 3.2 Vulnerability Assessment Outcomes.

 The breadth and content of information for each agency is extensive.
 Each agency has their own separate water supply portfolio.
 These water supply portfolios will remain as working drafts as updated data and information may become available.
 For agencies with multiple service areas, data and analyses within each portfolio are further broken down to account for operational and geographic differences.
+Copies of the portfolios are included the draft Data Collection TM (RWA, 2017).